There's a lot of chat about how to (and how not to) fall pregnant, but what the heck happens once we've actually got a bun in the oven?

 As for you, you'll be happy to hear your shortness of breath is likely to improve.
 Your breasts are probably starting to produce tiny drops of early milk, something you're likely to continue experiencing for the rest of your pregnancy.

-Think of it like your uterus practicing for labour.
-It's totally normal and doesn't mean you're going into labour, but chat to your doctor if you're experiencing painful or frequent contractions.
+Think of it like your uterus practising for labour.
+It's totally normal and doesn't mean you're going into labour, but chat with your doctor if you're experiencing painful or frequent contractions.

-- Think about breastfeeding: Now is a good time to consider whether you're going to breastfeed your baby or not.
+Consider whether you're going to breastfeed your baby or not.
 If you're unsure about the pros and cons, chat with your midwife or doctor to understand what option is right for you.

 While this isn't right for everyone, some mums-to-be like to celebrate their upcoming arrival with a baby shower.
 Now can be a good time to do this in case your baby arrives early or you experience uncomfortable symptoms when you become heavily pregnant.

-By staying active, not sitting for too long, putting your legs up while resting and avoiding uncomfortable shoes or tight pants you can support healthy blood flow to your legs.
+By staying active, not sitting for too long, putting your legs up while resting, and avoiding uncomfortable shoes or tight pants, you can support healthy blood flow to your legs.

 Even if you and your partner are taking time off work once your baby arrives, it's important to have a longer-term plan about who is going to care for your child when you return to work or need some time off.